tkaetzel/FantasyMovieLeague/README.md

 Players will receive 100 fake dollars to buy shares of movies that are listed on the form, at $1 per share.
 The deadline to submit the form is whenever the first movie comes out.
 Only a player's most recent submission will be scored.
 After this deadline, the shares form may no longer be submitted and the accrual phase begins.

 #### Limited Release Movies
-Movies marked with "**Limited**" next to their release dates on the form are limited release movies, meaning they are released in select markets on the specified date, and then expand nationwide therafter, typically in the following week.
+Movies marked with "**Limited**" next to their release dates on the form are limited release movies.
+These are movies that are released in select markets on the specified date, and then expand nationwide therafter, typically in the following week.

 ### Accrual
 Once the movies on the list begin to debut, the players begin to accrue their score, based on how much they bid on the movies.
 Whatever percentage of the shares for a movie a player owns, the player gets that percentage of the movie's total domestic revenue.
 This happens for each movie where the player owns at least one share.
 This is a continuous process of money accrual, continuing until four weeks after the last movie is released.
 At this point, the player with the most money is the winner.